 Not only do these experiences require participants to commit to fewer hours “out of the office,” but they also offer richer and more rewarding lessons that ensure sustainable leadership development.

-Institutions can leverage scalable options to offer learning opportunities across many different clients and student populations — reducing the bandwidth necessary to design from scratch, and diversify their offerings by bundling or “stacking” multiple solutions together.
+Workforce development, continuing & professional, and executive education programs can leverage scalable options to offer learning opportunities across many different clients and student populations — reducing the bandwidth necessary to design from scratch, and diversify their offerings by bundling or “stacking” multiple solutions together.
 For example, they could use preassembled workshop kits — complete with PowerPoint presentations based on industry-leading research, classroom posters, facilitator discussion guides, and participant workbooks — to offer their learners short courses or targeted leadership workshops on different topics, including communication, influence, self-awareness, and leading people through change.

 4. Build robust strategic partnerships.

-As employers identify gaps in skills and abilities — both among current employees and applicants — they recognize a growing need to partner with neighboring colleges and universities to develop executive education programs that fill those gaps.
+As employers identify gaps in skills and abilities — both among current employees and applicants — they recognize a growing need to partner with neighboring colleges and universities to develop programs that fill those gaps.